blackPantherOS/radioit/README.md

 RadioIt - Reborn Automation Software for Radios.
 ===============================================

-#### Radit is a free software project for the automation of radio stations.
+#### RadioIt is a free software project for the automation of radio stations.

 Among other functions, RadioIt supports:

-    Crossfade between audios.
+- Crossfade between audios.
-    Support for formats (MP2, MP3, WAV, WMA, OGG, FLAC).
+- Support for formats (MP2, MP3, WAV, WMA, OGG, FLAC).
-    Folder random play.
+- Folder random play.
-    Event system to automate our content.
+- Event system to automate our content.
-    Two auxiliary players and one main one.
+- Two auxiliary players and one main one.
-    Output logs
+- Output logs
-    Time, temperature and humidity voiceover.
+- Time, temperature and humidity voiceover.
-    Entry and exit tramplers.
+- Entry and exit tramplers.
-    Connections with online radios.
+- Connections with online radios.
-    Sequences and batches to build advertising or musical blocks And much more....
+- Sequences and batches to build advertising or musical blocks
+- And much more....

 ## Install

 blackPanther OS
 ================

     installing radioit

 ## Compile/Build